The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

-Here we have used the equation $\mathcal L u=0$ for the first two terms of \eqref{hatL1}.
-The two terms in the second line cancel out (this can be seen by permuting indices $i\to j\to k\to i$ in the last term).
+Here we have used the equation $\mathcal L u=0$ for the first two terms of \eqref{hatL1}, and that the two terms in the second line cancel (as may be seen by permuting indices $i\to j\to k\to i$ in the last term).